Skip to content

 The envelope must contain: the Bitcoin inventory from Step 1, hardware wallet models and physical locations, the bank vault number if applicable, the multisig wallet descriptor or XPUB set if applicable, the name and contact details of any collaborative custody service, the exchange account names and email addresses, and instructions for contacting the notary.

-Use a tamper-evident bag so the executor can verify the envelope has not been opened.
+Use a tamper-evident bag so your executor can verify the envelope has not been opened.
 Store one copy with the executor and a second in the bank vault or with the notary.
 Update it whenever the inventory changes.
 An executor who knows where to look but cannot find the hardware wallet is not much better off than one who has no instructions at all.

 Step 5.
 Deposit an Erbvertrag with a Swiss notary

 The Erbvertrag should include a clause naming the Bitcoin custody structure, referencing the sealed executor envelope and its location, and specifying the intended beneficiary for each component of the Bitcoin estate.
-The notary can hold the original in the notarial archive and issue certified copies to named heirs.
+Your notary can hold the original in the notarial archive and issue certified copies to named heirs.

 Step 6.
 Run a recovery drill with your heir